ridmitri/microservices-nodejs-course/README.md

 2. Press on >_Connect to open a cloud console.
 3. Copy gcloud authorization command to local terminal.
 It will swtich local kubectl context to gcloud, e.g. `gcloud container clusters get-credentials ticketing-dev --zone europe-west3-a --project ticketings`.
 4. Troubleshoot: Make sure gcloud is logged in.

+## Setup a new service

+1. Create a source folder
+2. Build an image
+3. Create a k8s deployment and service
+4. Setup routing in the ingress service
+5. Update skaffold config